Ion Agârbiceanu: Under communism

 In 1948, when the new communist regime outlawed the Greek-Catholic Church and forcibly merged it into the Orthodox Church, Agârbiceanu Sr refused to join the latter denomination, thus setting himself up against the authorities.
 However, these found his reputation as a writer valuable for their own interests, and preferred to try and co-opt him.
-Agârbiceanu's home in Cluj was party nationalized, and he was forced to share it with a communist official.
+Agârbiceanu's home in Cluj was partly nationalized, and he was forced to share it with a communist official.
 Hungarian philosopher Győző Rácz, who lived on the same street, deplored the "narrow-minded, dogmatic approach to literature and politics" which left 1950s youths unfamiliar with Agârbiceanu's work.
 By contrast, older readers still treated the writer with a "silent respect".
 Struggling to support himself, Agârbiceanu relied on selling his books to a "handful of buyers".
 According to one account, his situation improved somewhat when an unnamed dignitary from Socialist Czechoslovakia inquired about him and asked to pay him a visit.

 In 1953, after a five-year marginalization for his refusal to turn Orthodox, Agârbiceanu joined the editorial board of Anatol E. Baconsky's semi-official literary magazine, Steaua.
 His return was made possible by de-Stalinization measures, as well as by the personal intervention of Petru Groza, the acting Head of State and former People's Party legislator.
 Agârbiceanu was also received into the Writers' Union of Romania (USR), but was an inactive participant.
 Philologist and memoirist Ionel Oprișan reports that he and Lucian Blaga attended USR sessions together, but that neither ever spoke a word, "as if they had a running bet [to see] who could keep quiet the longest."
-It was at this stage that Agârbiceanu met writer-editor Ion Brad, who hosted his work in the Young Pioneers' magazine, Cravata Roșie.
+It was at this stage that Agârbiceanu met writer-editor Ion Brad, who hosted his work in the Young Pioneers' magazine, Cravata Roși.e..
 Brad was eventually sidelined for allowing the magazine to publish discreet religious references, including Agârbiceanu's "folk-style poem" that referred to bees as the "flies of God".
 Agârbiceanu himself was granted the Order of Labor in 1954, and promoted to titular member of the Academy the following year.
 On the occasion of his 80th birthday in 1962, he was also awarded the Order of the Star of the Romanian People's Republic, first class.